 Amanita phalloides mushroom poisoning

-Although animal and laboratory research suggests cholesterol-lowering effects of milk thistle, human studies have provided unclear results.
-Further studies are necessary before a recommendation can be made.
+Although non-human research suggests cholesterol-lowering effects of milk thistle, human studies have provided mixed results.
+Further studies are necessary before a firm conclusion can be made.

 Liver damage from drugs or toxins

 Several studies suggest possible benefits of milk thistle to treat or prevent liver damage caused by drugs or toxic chemicals.
-Results of this research are not clear, and most studies have been poorly designed.
-Therefore, there is not enough scientific evidence to recommend milk thistle for this use.
+Results of this research are unclear, and most studies have been poorly designed.
+Higher quality trials are necessary to draw conclusions.